 2011-12: Bobkov joined the Ducks’ AHL affiliate Syracuse for the second time at the end of the year following the OHL.
 He was 2-2 in four games with the Crunch and had a 2.68 goals against and .913 save percentage.He did not see any playoff action as veteran Iiro Tarkki started all four games.
 Bobkov played 58 of 68 games for undermanned Kingston in the OHL.
 Bobkov was 17-32-6 with 1 shutout and had a 3.64 goals against and .902 save percentage on a team that won just 19 games and finished last in the East Division.

 Bobkov has ideal size to play goal in today’s NHL with solid athletic ability and flexibility to go with it.
 His reads have improved and he battles hard between the pipes.
-A big transition year last season and a weak defensive team in front of him this campaign may obscure exactly what type of prospect he is currently, but soon enough the world will get a clearer look at the Russian import.
+Consistency has been an issue as he has entered into the AHL but still shows flashes of quality.